SecDev-Lab/wish/wish-log-analysis-api/README.md

 ### Environment Setup

-To use this package, you need to set up the following environment variables:
+To use this package, you need to set up the following environment variables in your `~/.wish/env` file:

 1. Configure the required environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key (used by the API server)